ProjectDrawdown/research-platform/content/home.md

   - description: Grumpy cat is an American celebrity cat known for her grumpy appearance.
     name: Grumpy cat (Tardar Sauce)
 description: Can climate change be reversed?
 The Collaboratory is empowering global researchers to answer this question.
+AAAAA
 link: http://colab.coop/
 projects:
   - The Open Collaboratory